scott-mccartney/hockey-stats/README.md

 # HockeyStats

 Developed by Scott McCartney at Carman Technologies.
+This application serves as the user interface for the hockey stats website (URL to be determiend) that displays player/team stats and profiles with the tools to have in-depth comparisons.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.